sarthakpranit/The-News-Chrome-Extension/README.md

-## TheNews.im Chrome Extension
+## TheNews Chrome Extension

 **This is a Google Chrome extension to provide a collated view of Designer News, Product Hunt and Hacker News everytime you open a new tab**

-***Why have these pages loaded in your new tab?***
+**Why have these pages loaded in your new tab?***
 For any designer, it has become increasingly important to stay in sync with latest improvements in the world.
 Since the definition of design has been getting clearer with every day, I feel it's important to have such updates at the reach of a Cmd+T.

-Disclaimer - I did not design the website.
-It already existed at www.thenews.im.
-I felt that such an access to updates would be great for a designer on his/her browser.
+Disclaimer - This website already existed at www.thenews.im.
+It just seemed like designer would love to have an easy access to such a page.

 ###Try it out